-The Transport Agency’s 2013 guidelines for preparing regional public transport plans [PDF, 364 KB] provides an update to the NZ Transport Agency’s 2013 Guidelines for preparing regional public transport plans [PDF, 1.6 MB] and gives guidance on utilising the plan to support the business case for continuous public transport programmes.
+The Transport Agency’s 2017 guidelines for preparing regional public transport plans [PDF, 364 KB] provides an update to the NZ Transport Agency’s 2013 Guidelines for preparing regional public transport plans [PDF, 1.6 MB] and gives guidance on utilising the plan to support the business case for continuous public transport programmes.
 RPTPs reflect changes to the Land Transport Management Act 2003 to implement the Public Transport Operating Model and establish effective public transport networks.
 Regional councils must be satisfied their regional public transport plans have been prepared in accordance with the guidelines.

 Information technology is playing an increasing role in the efficient delivery of public transport.
 We work with councils to investigate information technology that will enhance the delivery of public transport.
 A current focus is working with regional councils to take a nationally coordinated approach to the provision of regional ticketing services for public transport to deliver better value for money from national and local investment.